MelnikovSergey/Manager-s-Club/README.md

 # Development
 If you'd like to contribute to this repository, here's how you can set it up for development:

-0. Fork this repository
+* 0.Fork this repository
-0. Clone the fork to your local machine
+* 0.Clone the fork to your local machine